Home Toxic Exposure Military Base Water Contamination Fort Benning Water Contamination Lawsuit

 Reports have confirmed the presence of PFAS chemicals in Fort Benning’s water.
 Lead was also found at hazardous levels on the base.
 Lawsuits allege that the responsible parties failed to prevent exposure to the contamination and didn’t warn those at risk.
-If you lived or worked at or near Fort Benning and developed a health issue, you may be eligible to file a claim.
-Each case is reviewed individually.

 Key Takeaways

-- Studies have found PFAS in Fort Benning’s water supply.
+• Studies have found PFAS in Fort Benning’s water supply.
 Relevant officials continue to evaluate potential risks.

 To better understand the issue at Fort Benning, let’s look at the history of the contamination.
 Then, let’s examine how it happened and what’s been done about it.

-What Happened at Fort Benning (Now Fort Moore)?
+What Happened at Fort Benning?

 Fort Benning (briefly named Fort Moore from 2023 to 2025) is an army base in the Columbus, Georgia, area.